celis/mnist/Readme.md

 # MNIST

-Repository for training a classifier on the mnist datatset using Pytorch, follows the tutorial [What is torch.nn really?](https://pytorch.org/tutorials/beginner/nn_tutorial.html).
+Repository for training a classifier on the mnist datatset using PyTorch, follows the tutorial [What is torch.nn really?](https://pytorch.org/tutorials/beginner/nn_tutorial.html).

 # Usage